HyperCap: Hyperspectral Land Cover Captioning Dataset for Vision Language Models

 \subsection{Experimental Setup}

 The experiments were conducted on a system equipped with an Intel(R) Xeon(R) Silver 4214R CPU @ 2.40\,GHz and three NVIDIA RTX A30 GPUs, each with \textbf{24\,GB} of VRAM.
-For the classification task, the dataset was split into \textbf{10\%} for training, \textbf{10\%} for validation, and \textbf{80\%} for testing, following standard practices in HSI classification.
-In HSI classification, models are typically trained on limited data due to the data scarcity of obtaining labelled spectral samples across numerous bands.
+All experiments follow a standard supervised learning protocol with random train/validation/test splits performed at the pixel-index level.
+Each pixel and its corresponding caption are treated as an independent sample, and splits are generated via random shuffling at the pixel level without regard to which specific pixels belong to which class.
+This ensures that no test pixel's caption appears in the training set, even when train and test pixels share the same class label, requiring the classifier to generalize to wholly unseen captions at test time.
+For the classification task, the dataset was split into \textbf{10\%} for training, \textbf{10\%} for validation, and \textbf{80\%} for testing, following standard practices in HSI classification where models are typically trained on limited data due to the scarcity of labelled spectral samples across numerous bands.
 Models were trained for \textbf{50} epochs, and the best checkpoint based on validation performance was selected for final evaluation.
 Optimization was performed using the Adam optimizer with a learning rate of \textit{1E-4}, ensuring stable training across all encoders.
 The Cross-Entropy loss function was employed to minimize classification error and promote model convergence.
-For the captioning task, the dataset was divided into \textbf{70\%} for training, \textbf{10\%} for validation, and \textbf{20\%} for testing, in accordance with general practice.
+For the captioning task, the dataset was divided into \textbf{70\%} for training, \textbf{10\%} for validation, and \textbf{20\%} for testing, in accordance with general practice for vision-language captioning benchmarks.
 The same training methodology was adopted, utilizing the official codebase released by the original authors to maintain consistency in experimental settings.
 Models were trained for up to \textbf{50} epochs, with early stopping applied to prevent overfitting.
 In the result tables, the highest scores are highlighted in \textbf{Blue}, the second-highest in \textbf{Orange}, and the third-highest in \textbf{Green}.